 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via head@holywell.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s):
+DSLs also work outside of these hours when matters of support or a child protection matter arises.
+Please specify any particular information you feel necessary here or refer to any additional information held in school that outlines this.
+It may be helpful to note that DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via her school email address. - When the DSL is absent, please contact school's Deputy DSLs. - If the school's DSL and deputies are not available or cannot be reached, please contact the Safeguarding Link Governor or contact the Herts Safeguarding Team directly for advice. - During school holiday periods, the DSL will check periodically to ensure that any safeguarding requests or queries are responded to as soon as possible.